COVID-19 testing for hauliers arriving in England and travelling from the UK.

 What you do next depends on where you can safely self-isolate.

 A small number of test sites will immediately carry out a second test to confirm the result if you’ve tested positive for coronavirus.

-If you can safely self-isolate in the UK
+If your test result is positive and you can safely self-isolate in the UK

 Return your vehicle to your depot or place of work.
 Do not share the vehicle with anyone.

 Go home and self-isolate.
 Your household needs to self-isolate too.

 Book a free NHS coronavirus test within 48 hours to confirm the test result.

 If the NHS test result is positive, you and your household will need to complete the full self-isolation period.

 If your NHS test result is negative, you and your household can end your self-isolation period.